cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 # Effect Syntax Guide

-Writing your own effect can give you all the capabilities to customize the rendering process.<br>
+Writing your own effect can give you all the capabilities to customize the rendering process.

-Cocos Effect is a single-source embedded domain-specific language, based on YAML and GLSL.<br>
-The YAML part declares the general framework, while GLSL part specifies the actual shader.<br>
+Cocos Effect is a single-source embedded domain-specific language, based on YAML and GLSL.
+The YAML part declares the general framework, while GLSL part specifies the actual shader.
 Together they form a complete specification for the rendering process.

 We recommend editing effect files using Visual Studio Code with the official `Cocos Effect` plugin from the marketplace.